jrodolforojas/lanshore-interview/README.md

 `sonner` light-weight toaster for React.

 `react context for timer` because for me React Context you have to use in a small part of your code not to handle an entire context so for that I created a small context just for the timer.

+`gitmoji` Commits with emojis.
+It emoji represent something.